Thursday, August 7, 2025

 - Highlights include Wild Walk, Climate Solutions, Raquette River Roll (newly expanded!), Forest Music, Patrick Dougherty’s Stickwork, Birdly, and animal ambassadors that call The Wild Center home

-11 am: Registration Opens
+11 am: Check-in Opens

 - Registered attendees check-in and receive their name badge